CyberUltron-Nikhil/Cyberultron-AI/progress/till_24_09_25/Readme.md

 #### In-Depth Explanation

-ZeroShield's MCP Server Vulnerability Scanning feature is designed for environments that use Managed Compute Platform (MCP) servers and source code repositories.
-When triggered, ZeroShield temporarily clones the selected MCP server repository and scans it for vulnerability patterns using [Semgrep](https://semgrep.dev), a leading open-source static analysis tool.
+Threat-Shield's MCP Server Vulnerability Scanning feature is designed for environments that use Managed Compute Platform (MCP) servers and source code repositories.
+When triggered, Threat-Shield temporarily clones the selected MCP server repository and scans it for vulnerability patterns using [Semgrep](https://semgrep.dev), a leading open-source static analysis tool.
 The platform identifies weaknesses, secrets, and insecure patterns within the code.

 Once the initial scan is complete (Phase 1), each finding is analyzed by a Large Language Model (LLM), which generates clear explanations and actionable fixes tailored to your code and context.
-In Phase 2, ZeroShield further processes each finding to provide detailed mappings:
+In Phase 2, Threat-Shield further processes each finding to provide detailed mappings:
 - Each vulnerability is mapped to the relevant OWASP category.
 - Associated compliance controls are flagged, showing which compliance requirements (e.g., ISO 27001, PCI DSS, NIST, SOC2, GDPR) are affected for every issue.